gnosisgamaken/voice-analyzer-mobile/app/AUDIO_IMPLEMENTATION_NOTES.md

 - ⚠️ Real-time voice metrics (random values in realistic ranges)
 - ⚠️ Pitch detection (random 150-300 Hz)
 - ⚠️ Spectral features (random but realistic values)
+- ⚠️ The PCM bridge falls back to simulated data until the native `VoicePCMStreamer` module is shipped

 ### Ready for Real Audio
 When PCM frames become available, simply replace the mock data in `processAudioBuffer()`: